allansales/bias-in-brazilian-elections/README.md

 # News Media Bias in brazilian elections

-Instructions of how run coverage, implicit and subjective bias in text submitted for ECML PKDD 2019.
+How to compute coverage, word association and subjective bias in news text.